JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 The plugin author's sign-verify process is as follows:

-- A plugin author generates a key pair and uploads the public part to [JetBrains Hub](https://www.jetbrains.com/hub/).
+- A plugin author generates a key pair and uploads the public part to JetBrains Marketplace.
 - A build tool signs a plugin file during the assembly process.
 - The user uploads the plugin file to JetBrains Marketplace.
-- JetBrains Marketplace checks if the public key is present in the [JetBrains Hub](https://www.jetbrains.com/hub/) user profile.
+- JetBrains Marketplace checks if the public key is present in the user profile.
 - JetBrains Marketplace verifies the signature.
 - The JetBrains sign-verify process is as follows:

-JetBrains CA is used as the source of truth here.
+  - JetBrains CA is used as the source of truth here.
-Its public part will be added to the IDE Java TrustStore, while the private part will be used only once to generate an intermediate certificate.
+  - Its public part will be added to the IDE Java TrustStore, while the private part will be used only once to generate an intermediate certificate.
-The private key of JetBrains CA is super-secret; in fact, we've already said too much.
+  - The private key of JetBrains CA is super-secret; in fact, we've already said too much.
 - The intermediate certificate issues a certificate that will be used to sign plugins.
   This way, it will be possible to re-generate this certificate without access to JetBrains CA's super-secret private key.
   The private key of the intermediate certificate is issued and kept in the AWS Certificate Manager, and no application has access to it; people's access is also limited.
   So now we have an AWS-based Intermediate CA.
   The public part of the intermediate certificate will be added to the plugin file together with the signing certificate.
 - The certificate used to sign plugins is stored securely, too.
   JetBrains Marketplace uses AWS KMS as a signature provider to sign plugin files.